How to use the command tmux (with examples)

 Code:

-Ctrl-B d
+<Ctrl>-B d

 Example output:

-Use case 6: Create a new window
+Create a new window (inside a tmux session)

 Code:

-Ctrl-B c
+<Ctrl>-B c

 Example output: